 2. But there’s still a long way to go to rebuild patronage

 The transport sector was not in a position of strength before the pandemic.
-In many places, public transit held a low and static market share and faced stiff competition from the private car as the dominant, and in many cases default, mode of transport.
+In many places, public transport held a low and static market share and faced stiff competition from the private car as the dominant, and in many cases default, mode of transport.

 “We weren’t going on about how buses were this amazing growth industry ...
 We were in an industry that was struggling,” she said.
 “We were struggling to attract people.
 We were struggling to get our voices heard ...
 And so let’s remember that when we talk about getting up to 70% or 80% [of pre-pandemic ridership], we actually need to get up to 120%, 140%.
 That’s actually where we need to be getting to.”

 How long will it take for ridership to recover to pre-pandemic levels?
 Will it ever recover, given the increased propensity of people to work from home and do their shopping online?
-How hard will it be to reverse the strong, authoritarian ‘avoid public transit’ message?
+How hard will it be to reverse the strong, authoritarian ‘avoid public transport’ message?

 “Let’s remember that when we talk about getting up to 70% or 80%, we actually need to get up to 120%, 140%.”